kleros/kleros-docs/products/proof-of-humanity/proof-of-humaity-2.0-integrations-guide.md

 The results can be interpreted as follows:

 - If the outcome has no record for this account, it means that the account was originally registered on the same partner's chain and thus, it is the home chain.
-This is so, since transferred profiles leaves record of this action on the cross-chain contract, and no record means the account has never been transferred.
+This is so, since transferred profiles leaves record of this action on the cross-chain contract, and no record means the account has never been transferred (nor its state updated).
 - If the outcome triggers the `isHomeChain` parameter as true and the `expirationTime` has not been reached, then the account's home chain is the partner's chain.
-- If the outcome triggers the `isHomeChain` parameter as false and the `expirationTime` has not been reached, then the account's home chain is not the partner's chain.
+- If the outcome triggers the `isHomeChain` parameter as false and the `expirationTime` has not been reached, then the account's home chain is **not** the partner's chain.
 - If the outcome triggers an `expirationTime` that has already been reached, then the account's home chain is the partner's chain, no matter which is the `isHomeChain` outcome.
-This is so, given that the information on the cross-chain contract corresponds to an old transfer, and therefore we know that this latter account's instance has been created on the partner's chain.
+This is so, given that the information on the cross-chain contract corresponds to an old transfer (or state update relayed), and therefore we know that this latter account's instance has been created on the partner's chain.